 MindfulNESS of grief

-Suddenly and unexpectedly, one bright Saturday morning in September 2004 my daughter Annabel died.
+Suddenly and unexpectedly, one bright Saturday morning in September my daughter Annabel died.
 Nothing could have prepared us for the shock of that awful day and the desperate days to follow.
-We've been on a very emotional journey since then, and I have written poems to mark some of the distance travelled so far.
-She had epilepsy, and that was a contributing factor leading to her death, but this book is not about the experience of epilepsy so much as the experience of loss.
+She had recently been diagnosed with epilepsy, and that was a contributing factor leading to her death, but this book is not about the experience of epilepsy so much as the experience of loss.